opvini/MinusculoPHP/README.md

 # MinusculoPHP
-A micro PHP MVC framework including login and access permissions.
+A micro PHP MVC framework including login with access permissions and form validation.